denten-books/plain-text/3-chapter.md

 interpretation.
 They obscure the flows of code and codex under the familiar guise of surface representation.
 This chapter will be longer than others, because it is central to my argument as a whole.
-I will spend much of it at the work of "teasing apart" the layers obscuring the underlying structure of the textual device, using historical sources, direct observation, and tools normally reserved for reverse-engineering of data objects.[^ln3-mechanisms]
+I will spend much of it at the work of teasing apart the layers obscuring the underlying structure of the textual device, using historical sources, direct observation, and tools normally reserved for reverse-engineering of data objects.[^ln3-mechanisms]